 #1 Monthly Beer Club for Value

-Our recommended beer of the month club for value that I have found is The Original Beer Club (see full review).
+Our recommended beer of the month club for value is The Original Beer Club (See the full review).

 - Variety: 12 beers total per shipment, four different beers from two different microbreweries.
 You’ll never receive the same drink twice.